cfpb/design-manual/guides/accessible-interfaces.md

 #### Maintain context

-Avoid drastically changing a user’s context without an explicit request from the user, like clicking or otherwise activing a link or button.
-At a bare minimum, do not change context due solely to a focus change.
+Avoid changing a user’s context without an explicit request from the user, like clicking or otherwise activating a link or button.

-If an automatic context change is necessary, warn the user in advance and give them an opportunity to change this behavior.
+If an automatic context change is necessary, warn the user in advance and give them an opportunity to stop the change.

 </div>